maffettone/erobs/src/aruco_pose/README.md

 # Connection to the Redis DB

 Redis is used to store the aruco tag ID and real-world sample information.
 At present, each entry has four properties.
 They are:
-- id  -> tag ID of the printed tag from AruCo marker library
+- id: integer tag ID of the printed tag from AruCo marker library
+  - e.g., 0
-- family  -> dictionary of tag used [DICT_APRILTAG_36h11, DICT_6X6_250, etc... ]
+- family: string key of AruCo tag type used
+  - e.g., 'DICT_APRILTAG_36h11', 'DICT_6X6_250'
-- size  -> physical size of the marker
+- size  -> physical size of the marker in meters
+  - e.g., 0.02665
-- sample_names  -> unique name to identify the sample used with the tag
+- sample_names  -> unique string name to identify the sample used with the tag
+  - e.g., 'sample_1', 'guid:dkfb6lsm228mjd'

 Run the Redis container with the following command (make sure to have the correct binding for the local storage):
 ```bash